JA-Bonilla/MovieSearch/README.md

-Search for your favorite movies and get some information about them including the year, rating, and runtime!
+Search for your favorite movies and get some information about them including the year, type, and titles!

 ## See It Live!